Ramenu/Minecraft/README.md

-CLASSIC V2.0
+CLASSIC V2.1
 ------------
-- Face culling has been improved further (no blocks that the player cannot see will be rendered)
+- Added block highlighting again, although the player cannot highlight blocks
-- Chunk visibility is now updated when the chunk has been modified
+- Added Minecraft sounds to the repository (so now you can actually run the game), however these will be replaced in future updates
-- Removed camera class as I felt it was unnecessary for the time being
+- fixed getBlockFunction as it didn't correctly get the block position before (now it does, and returns the index of the block as if it were in the chunk 3D-array)

 Some links to the libraries I use, they are really great, go check them out:<br>